Skip to content

 1. Follow the Getting Started guide to install or unzip ShadowSync for your platform.

-2. Use the setup wizard to declare the USB job (the source lives on the drive, the target is your working folder).
+2. Use the setup wizard to declare each USB job with an absolute USB source folder and an absolute local target folder.

 3. Watch the tray for progress—if another instance is running you get a safety prompt, and the wizard reopens if the config breaks.

-4. Use the Sync to USB now menu when you want to publish edits; the shadow cache reuses the same staging area.
+4. Use the Sync to USB now menu when you want to publish edits; cached jobs reuse the same staging area and direct jobs write straight to the USB.

 Learn more